isaacchacon/NgSharePointWebServices/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+It encapsulates some SharePoint ASMX web services.
+Tested against a SharePoint 2010.

+This code is very raw / untested, please use with caution.

+Dependencies: Please add JQuery to the HTML of your project, i tested it as this:
+<script src="/SiteAssets/jquery-3.1.1.min.js"></script>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.